hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 In the `chainhook.toml` file that gets generated, you'll need to match the network parameters to the `bitcoin.config` that was generated earlier in [this](#prepare-the-bitcoind-node) section to allow chainhook connect to the bitcoin layer.

-Now, in the `chainhook.toml`, update the following network parameters to to match with the `bitcoin.conf`.
+Now, in the `chainhook.toml`, update the following network parameters to match the `bitcoin.conf`.
 The Bitcoin node is exposing the rpc endpoints.
-In order to protect the endpoints, we are using rpc username and password fields.
-To run chainhooks as a service using bitcoin, you'll need to match the rpc endpoints username, password, and network ports.
+To protect the endpoints, we are using rpc username and password fields.
+To run chainhook as a service using Bitcoin, you must match the rpc endpoints username, password, and network ports.

 Make sure the following configurations match before you proceed further in this article.